|

 got big paychecks to stick around.
 Wesley is a big hitter and has great range for a strong

 safety.
-Woods is so good in coverage he can cover deep in man-to-man; its like
+Woods is so good in coverage he can cover deep in man-to-man; it’s like

 having a nickelback in your back pocket, and indeed Woods often stays on the field in